Enrolled patients

 Call 111 immediately if you or someone in your household:

-Those who book an in-clinic appointment will be contacted prior to your appointment to run through some screening questions for respiratory symptoms: runny nose, sore throat, cough or fever.
+If you book an in-clinic appointment with a Tend GP, you will be contacted prior to your appointment to run through some screening questions for respiratory symptoms: runny nose, sore throat, cough or fever.

 Medical masks will remain available to patients in clinic waiting rooms, reception areas, and in clinic rooms.
 However, if you have no respiratory symptoms then wearing a mask is optional.